-The arteries ramify largely on the pia mater, heskull fore they enter the substance of the brain; they come from two large branches.
+The arteries ramify largely on the pia mater, before they enter the substance of the brain; they come from two large branches.

-- 1. The Internal Carotid Artery enters the skull by a winding course through the foramen caroticum of the temporal bone.
+1. The INTERNAL CAROTID ARTERY enters the skull by a winding course through the foramen caroticum of the temporal bone.
 After passing through the cavernous sinus, it divides into three branches: 1.
 Anterior cerebri, passing between the two anterior lobes; 2.
 Media cerebri, entering the fissura sylvii; 3.
 Ramus communicans, uniting with the basilar.
-The carotid, while in the cavernous sinus gives of the arteria ophthalmica, which passes through the foramen opticum to the eye and its appendages. - 2.
-The Vertebral Artery arises from the subclavian, ascends through the foramina in the transverse transverse processes of the cervical vertebræ, enters the cranium by the foramen magnum, and gives branches to the dura mater and spinal marrow.- Uniting with its fellow, it forms the basilar artery, which gives branches to the internal ear, branches to form the circulus arteriosus, and then divides into two large branches called Posteriores Cerebri, which supply the back parts of the cerebrum.
+The carotid, while in the cavernous sinus, gives off the arteria ophthalmica, which passes through the foramen opticum to the eye and its appendages.

+2. The VERTEBRAL ARTERY arises from the subclavian, ascends through the foramina in the transverse processes of the cervical vertebræ, enters the cranium by the foramen magnum, and gives branches to the dura mater and spinal marrow.-Uniting with its fellow, it forms the basilar artery, which gives branches to the internal ear, branches to form the circulus arteriosus, and then divides into two large branches called Poste-RIORES CEREBRI, which supply the back-parts of the cerebrum.

-The Veins pour their blood into the sinuses, which are numerous.
+The VEINS pour their blood into the sinuses, which are numerous.
 None of these veins require particular attention, except the ophthalmic vein, which passes through the foramen lacerum orbitale superius.
 The principal sinuses, viz. the longitudinal, the two lateral, the inferior longitudinal, &c. have been described in the dissection of the brain.
 The remainder of these sinuses are situated in folds of the dura mater, but are not regular in their situation.
 They transmit their blood to the longitudinal and lateral sinuses, which terminate in forming the internal jugular veins.
 CHAP.
 VII.